KaFski/gitopenweb.nvim/README.md

 # gitopenweb.nvim

-Opens a git repository with current file in the web browser
+Simple plugin that allows to open current file in browser.
+Still in progress...